RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

     └── my_robot_rl.yaml           # Isaac Lab environment config
 ````

-### What is a USD File?
+### What is a USD file?

 USD stands for **Universal Scene Description**, a format created by Pixar and used throughout NVIDIA Omniverse.
 Unlike a flat robot description like URDF, a USD file stores a **hierarchy of "prims"** (short for primitives) - meshes, joints, materials, lights, and cameras - in a tree structure called the **stage**.

-You can think of the stage like a scene graph:
+The stage is structured like a scene graph:

 ````
 World (root prim)